Why You Should Never Buy Insurance from Your Car Dealer?

 A car insurance plan provides monetary protection against financial liabilities which may arise out of an accident or any other unfortunate incident involving the insured’s car.
 At a comprehensive level, there are two components of a car insurance policy - The third party cover and the own damage cover.
 As the names suggest, a third party cover insures policyholders against liability toward third parties and an own damage cover provides an insurance cover for damages incurred by the insured’s car.

 Usually, car dealers try to sell a car insurance policy to customers with a car.
 They generally do so to serve the collaborations they have with several insurance companies.
-On successful sale of an insurance policy, the car dealers earn a profit for every policy sold.
+On the successful sale of an insurance policy, the car dealers earn a profit for every policy sold.
 However, car buyers are not obliged to buy an insurance plan from the dealer and are free to explore available insurance plans themselves as per their requirements.
 In fact, it is always a better idea to compare multiple insurance plans yourself and then buy the best one.
 You can easily compare the policies yourself, that too instantly, at our platform InsuranceDekho.

 Reasons Why You Should Never Buy Insurance from Your Car Dealer

 Limited choices: The primary job of car dealers is to sell cars.
 But they also offer buyers insurance policies by bundling them with cars to make some extra money.
-It leads to limited offers because the dealers could have tied-ups with two or three or five insurance companies at maximum.
+It leads to limited offers because the dealers could have tied-ups with two or three or five car insurance companies at maximum.

 Inadequate Add-ons: A car insurance plan can be customised using add-ons.
 You can choose additional benefits like No depreciation add-on, Bumper-to-bumper cover etc. by paying a small extra premium.
 However, car dealers usually try to sell unnecessary add-ons too which can give them higher profits.
 This again makes you spend your money unnecessarily.